 That’s the becoming rich part for us when we no longer have to stress about a few hundred dollars and if it will crumble our monthly budget.

 You will always have to track your expenses but once you’re debt-free, continue working hard at staying that way.

 Living Debt-Free On A Minimum Wage Salary

 How do we sustain being debt-free minimum wage earners once we achieve it?

-Once the Ontario Family has their mortgage paid in full they can easily live comfortably with the income they earn.
+Once the Ontario Family has their mortgage paid in full, they can easily live comfortably with their income.

-If the Ontario family does not have retirement savings I’d suggest talking to their financial advisor before paying off their mortgage.
+If the Ontario family does not have retirement savings, I suggest talking to their financial advisor before paying off their mortgage.